 The fighting between Israel and Palestine has been going on since World War II, though the origins can be traced a little farther back.
-In 1917, the British took Palestine from the Ottomans and declared a “national home for the Jewish people.”
+In 1917, the British took Palestine from the Ottoman Empire and declared a “national home for the Jewish people.”

 The battle between both sides is based on who gets what land.
 The Palestinians, the Arab population in the area claimed by Israel, want to set up their own nation and refer to the land as Palestine.
 But Israeli Jews say the land is theirs.